Search engine data collection and storage had started years before most search engines were popular, but what is search about?

 The same year Lycos also became an active search engine and Lycos is also still an active search engine today.

-There were a few others that year as well but they are all now defunct and redirect to Disney.
+There were a few others that year as well but they are all now defunct and redirected to Disney.

 In 1995 we saw Yahoo become an active search engine and begin to dominate the competition becoming very popular.